 COVID-19, commonly known as Coronavirus, has drastically altered the work landscape.
-The spread of the pandemic has forced companies globally to close offices and put in place immediate work from home measures to prevent further spread of the virus.
+The spread of the pandemic has forced companies globally to close offices and put in place immediate work-from-home measures to prevent further spread of the virus.

 As a result, the odds are likely that now you’re either part of a remote team or managing one.
 That can be a daunting task if you’ve never worked remotely or managed a remote team.